 It’s important to get good quality Shea butter for use in your recipes.
 I recommend organic, unrefined (Grade A) Shea butter.
 While I like to look for local sources of products, I’ve been unsuccessful with finding high-quality Shea butter in my rural area.

 If I drove a bit north to Portland, I might find some, but I prefer to get it online.
-I first got my Shea butter from Mountain Rose Herbs, but when I started using more (and they were sold out), I tried Shea Radiance.
+I first got my Shea butter from Mountain Rose Herbs, but when I started using more (and they were sold out), I bought this awesome Shea Butter from Amazon.
 Both have excellent Shea butter, as do many other online sources.

 Using Shea Butter